danielsollondon/azvmimagebuilder/quickquickstarts/2_Creating_a_Custom_Image_using_Red_Hat_Subscription_Licences/readme.md

-# Quick Quickstarts : Creating a Custom Azure Image from Red Hat Enterprise Linux ISO
+# Create a custom RHEL image using a RHEL ISO where you can use eligible Red Hat licences

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder.